 48 In your jurisdiction, have you translated tax law / rules into machine-readable format that will enable the law / rules to be incorporated in the relevant software used by taxpayers?
 If yes in Q48, 48.1 - Please describe in no more than 100 words how you have achieved this (e.g. which tools and methodologies were used)?
-48.2 - Did you need to simplify the tax rules and / or law? □ Yes □ No 48.3 - Please describe in no more than 100 words how you ensure future tax rule / law changes are incorporated into this format?
+48.2 - Did you need to simplify the tax rules and / or law? ☐ Yes ☐ No 48.3 - Please describe in no more than 100 words how you ensure future tax rule / law changes are incorporated into this format?

-Assuranc e framework 49 Has your tax administration developed an ass in their software packages and deliver outputs □ Yes □ No 49.1 If yes in Q49, please describe in no more than 100 words how the framework is validated and enforced?
+Assuranc e framework 49 Has your tax administration developed an assurance framework that allows third parties to incorporate tax rules in their software packages and deliver outputs based on those rules that are accepted by the tax administration? □ Yes □ No 49.1 If yes in Q49, please describe in no more than 100 words how the framework is validated and enforced?
 49.2 If no in Q49, please indicate how your administration ensures that commercial software packages are compatible with the tax administration system?
-Please select all that apply. □ Administration provides technical documentation to enable product development by software providers □ Administration enforces a software development lifecycle that a software provider must follow to meet set requirements □ Administration implements controls around authorisation and validation of information sent / received □ Administration does not see the need to ensure that commercial software packages are compatible with the tax administration system □ Other, please describe in no more than 50 words: 50 Does your administration publish the names of software products approved or recognised by the administration?
-50.1 Does your administration maintain a register of of approved or r ecognised software products? □ Yes □ No 50.1.1 If yes in Q50.1, is this register publicly availab le? □ Yes □ No 50.2 If yes in Q50 and / or Q50.1, please indicate happroval / recognition process is conducted: Automate d registration / deregistration 51 Does your administration automatically register / deregister Register taxpayers Deregis ter taxpayers taxpayers based on data received from third p parties? ☐ Yes ☐ No ☐ Yes ☐ No 52 Can third party stakeholders, e.g. platforms, a utomatically ☐ Yes, without taxpayer consent ☐ Yes, without taxpayer consent register / deregister taxpayers? ☐ Yes, only with taxpayer consent ☐ Yes, only wi th taxpayer consent □ No □ No
+Please select all that apply. □ Administration provides technical documentation to enable product development by software providers □ Administration enforces a software development lifecycle that a software provider must follow to meet set requirements □ Administration implements controls around authorisation and validation of information sent / received □ Administration does not see the need to ensure that commercial software packages are compatible with the tax administration system □ Other, please describe in no more than 50 words: 50 Does your administration publish the names of of software prod ucts approved or recognised by the a dministration? □ Yes □ No 50.1 Does your administration maintain a register of of approved or r ecognised software products? □ Yes □ No 50.1.1 If yes in Q50.1, is this register publicly availab le? □ Yes □ No 50.2 If yes in Q50 and / or Q50.1, please indicate happroval / recognition process is conducted: now the ion process Automate d registration / deregistration 51 Does your administration automatically register / deregister Register taxpayers Deregis ter taxpayers taxpayers based on data received from third p parties? ☐ Yes ☐ No ☐ Yes ☐ No 52 Can third party stakeholders, e.g. platforms, a utomatically ☐ Yes, without taxpayer consent ☐ Yes, without taxpayer consent register / deregister taxpayers? ☐ Yes, only with taxpayer consent ☐ Yes, only wi th taxpayer consent □ No □ No